 Who processed it.

 How do we decide on pricing?
-We take our direct input costs and add 25%, then add $3.00 for shipping.
+We take our direct input costs and add enough to cover our expenses and make a small profit—which gets returned to the farmers.
 It really is that simple.
 We don’t try to hide any extra charges or over-inflated margins.
 We simply want to cover our expenses and to help our farmers earn a living wage.
 Because they own the business, any profit helps them do just that.

 Chicken and Turkey.